-Apart from this routine, employees have to fix sensors that are out of service, validate the accuracy of data, and to elaborate irrigation patterns.
+Apart from this routine, employees have to fix devices that are out of service, validate the accuracy of data, and elaborate irrigation patterns.
 Sensor specialists have a tough job since there’s not one universally accepted way to test soil moisture sensors.

-Among all types of soil moisture sensors, satellite software is the one that really saves you the trouble.
-Monitoring apps are user-friendly and available on many devices, including a PC, a laptop, or tablet.
-Thus, you are able to know what is happening in your field anywhere anytime, provided you have internet access.
+Among all types of sensors, satellite software is the one that really saves you trouble.
+Monitoring apps are user-friendly and available on many devices, including a PC, a laptop, a tablet, or even a smartphone.
+Thus, you are able to know what is happening in your field anywhere and anytime, provided you have internet access.
 Such apps enable farmers to detect the issue remotely and react in a timely manner.

 Reading And Interpreting The Sensor Data